appcelerator-developer-relations/Template.Hierarchical-Navigation/README.md

 ![](http://drops.ricardoalcocer.com/drops/readme_image-Nxc2gu6gH5.png)
 ![](http://sht.tl/VYhJar)

-* **Index.xml** is an empty view
+* **Index.xml** is platform specific and lives inside the iOS and Android folders
-* **Index.js** picks up the request and loads the "home" controller
-* The "home" controller is platform specific, so you have two versions: **/views/ios/home.xml and /views/android/home.xml**.
-Alloy picks up the right one for the platform.
-* **Home.xml** "Requires" the "sharedhome" controller
-* **Home.js** is a single cross-platform controller used by either one of the home.xml files.
+* **Index.js** picks up the request, which "Requires" the "sharedhome" controller.
+This file is a single cross-platform controller used by all supported platforms.
 From here we can "talk" to the "sharedhome" files, effectively providing platform-specific containers with shared content

 ## Important to keep in mind
 This template project is using platform-specific folders to organize your **main app containers** and keep them in separate places.
 This practice is perfectly fine for the main container.
 For all other windows I recommend you keep your code in a single View file and use the platform attribute, for example: